3 Bedroom Home in Bloomington - $59,000

 Looking for handy carpenter to restore this home to its 1920's Beautiful Style.
-The home is in need of a complete renovation, but has so much potential.
+The home needs renovation, but has so much potential.
 It features Large Bedrooms, Large Kitchen area and Large Dinning Room.
+Close to Downtown.
 Property is being sold "AS IS".
-Steam Boiler Replaced (2016)
+Steam Boiler Replaced (2016), some updated plumbing (drains 2021).

 3 Bedroom Home in Bloomington - $59,000